dawichi/blog/src/content/blog/fp-ts.md

 It is used to create a conditional flow.
 The equivalent to `else` in an `if`.

-Imagine that we have an array of kids, and we want to select whos gonna be the leader of the group depending on two conditions:
+Imagine that we have an array of kids, and we want to select who is going to be the leader of the group depending on two conditions:

 1. If a unique kid is the oldest one, he will be the leader
 2. If it is a draw, the kid with better grades will be the leader